ABR Straddle Strategy

 What is a straddle on ABR?

 A straddle on ABR is the straddle strategy applied to ABR (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With ABR stock trading near $5.84, the strikes shown on this page are snapped to the nearest listed ABR chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ABR stock at $5.12 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed ABR chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ABR straddle max profit and max loss calculated?